matllubos/django-is-core/docs/permissions.rst

 .. class:: is_core.auth.permissions.IsAuthenticated

-  Grant permission if user is authenticated and is active.
+  Grants permission if user is authenticated and is active.

 .. class:: is_core.auth.permissions.IsSuperuser

-  Grant permission if user is authenticated, is active and is superuser.
+  Grants permission if user is authenticated, is active and is superuser.

 .. class:: is_core.auth.permissions.IsAdminUser

-  Grant permission if user is authenticated, is active and is staff.
+  Grants permission if user is authenticated, is active and is staff.

 .. class:: is_core.auth.permissions.AllowAny

-  Grant permission every time.
+  Grants permission every time.

 .. class:: is_core.auth.permissions.CoreAllowed

-  Grant permission if core (related with the view) permission selected according to the name grants the access.
+  Grants permission if core (related with the view) permission selected according to the name grants the access.

 .. class:: is_core.auth.permissions.CoreReadAllowed

-  Grant permission if core read permission grant access.
+  Grants permission if core read permission grant access.

 .. class:: is_core.auth.permissions.CoreCreateAllowed

-  Grant permission if core create permission grant access.
+  Grants permission if core create permission grant access.

 .. class:: is_core.auth.permissions.CoreUpdateAllowed

-  Grant permission if core update permission grant access.
+  Grants permission if core update permission grant access.

 .. class:: is_core.auth.permissions.CoreDeleteAllowed

-  Grant permission if core delete permission grant access.
+  Grants permission if core delete permission grant access.

 .. class:: is_core.auth.permissions.AndPermission